WP Simple Pay Blog

 • Capacity Limit – Caps on how much information they can store (100 contacts, 2000 records, 1 TB of storage, 5 downloads).

-• Output Limit – Limit or reduce what they create with your product so it can’t be used fully (a watermark on produced images and license restrictions are just a couple examples).
+• Output Limit – Limit or reduce what they create with your product so it can’t be used fully (a watermark on produced images and license restrictions are just a couple of examples).

-What’s right for your products or services can be a mix of some of those limitations, or something entirely different.
+What’s right for your products or services can be a mix of some of those limitations or something entirely different.
 Don’t feel locked into the “30 days free” model.

 4. Divide Your Customers Into Segments